Skip to main content

 Social Media

-General UND Social Media Policies
+General UND Social Media Guidance

 • Notify the Social Media Manager of all new UND social media accounts by emailing socialmedia@UND.edu.